segreeeen/decoronizer/README.md

 ![DeCoronizer Logo](images/decoronizer-logo-128.png?raw=true "Title")

-Socially distances you from corona virus and DeCoronize a Website.
+DeCoronize is a Chromeplugin to Socially distances you from corona virus and fix a Website.

+## Why?

+We don't know why.

+If you see any point in this Plugin, please let us know.

-## Why
+## Download

-bla
+-

 ## Installation